-(CPMDC and CPCMC were incorporated in 2015 and have not yet started commercial operations.

-^(d)Owned by the Parent Company through CPC.
+^(e)CPMDC and CPCMC were incorporated in 2015 and have not yet started commercial operations. ^(d)Owned by the Parent Company through CPC.

-The registered office address of the Parent Company is at 1403-1404 BDO-Equitable Bank Tower, 8751 Paseo de Roxas, Makati City.
+The registered office address of the Parent Company and its subsidiaries (collectively referred to as a "Group") is at 1403-1404 BDO-Equitable Bank Tower, 8751 Paseo de Roxas, Makati City.